plop-dev/MathsWatchBot/README.md

 - **Get Recent Quizzes**: Fetch the most recent quizzes assigned to a student.
 - **Logout**: Securely log out from the MathsWatch platform.
 - **Recon**: An separate script that loops through logins and stores them in a json file by class.
+- **AI working out**: Since the methods above don't get working out which is often required, I've added gpt-4o to generate the  working out (**will require an OPENAI API account, with enough credits**).

 ## Installation